 Lectures will consist of a combination of presentations and class discussions.
 In addition to the graded components of the course (see Grading section), a set of required readings will be assigned every week (see Course Schedule and Readings).
-Students must complete all required readings prior to the lecture to which they are assigned.
+Students must treat required readings as individual assignments and complete them prior to the lecture to which they are assigned.

 Lectures are expected to be interactive and active participation is strongly encouraged and graded.
 During lectures, the instructor will randomly select students to present a summary of the assigned readings.
 Students will be granted participation marks based on the quality of their summaries and class discussions.
+In addition, students can participate by answering questions asked by the instructor during the lectures or by sharing comments that constitute a significant contribution to the learning experience of other students taking the course.